On the existence of critical compatible metrics on contact $3$-manifolds: Proof of Theorem

 from which we immediately deduce $\abs{h}_g^2=2\lambda^2$.
 Injecting Equations~\eqref{structureq} and~\eqref{nablaReeb} in the right hand side of $\nabla_R e_i = [R, e_i] + \nabla_{e_i} R$, and using Equation~\eqref{hconverse}, we finally obtain:

 Together with~\eqref{hconverse}, this allows us to compute:

 and analogously: $(\nabla_R h)e_2= R(\lambda)e_2 +2h\phi e_2$.
 We then infer that Tanno's equation~\eqref{critmetric} is satisfied along $e_1$ and $e_2$ because $R(\lambda)=0$ (recall that $\lambda$ is a constant by the definition of calibrated bi-contact structure) and it is trivially satisfied along $R$.
-This shows that $g$ defined previously is a critical compatible metric for $\alpha$, which completes the proof of the equivalence in the main theorem.
+This shows that $g$ defined previously is a critical compatible metric for $\alpha$.

+In the case where the calibrated bi-contact structure is defined by local $\pm (\eta_1, \eta_2)$ the local computations remain the same and the metric $g$ defined above is still global because it is independent of the choice of sign.
+This completes the proof of the equivalence in the main theorem.

 We finally observe that if the Reeb field of $(M,\alpha)$ is $C^\infty$-conjugate to an algebraic Anosov flow modeled on $\widetilde{SL}(2,\mathbb R)$ then it is supported by a calibrated bi-contact structure, and hence there exists a critical compatible metric.
 This is the content of the following: